Used automobiles, motor vehicles, boats, and other vessels

 |Value for duty||$27,045|

-23. There may be situations in which a Canadian resident purchases a new automobile outside Canada for his or her own use and does not import it into Canada within one year.
-Normally, upon importation, the Canadian resident would use a “neutral source,” such as the Canadian Automobile Red Book, to value the vehicle since the time period allowed for the depreciation allowance (one year) has passed.
-As stated earlier, in certain cases, this may lead to an anomalous situation where the Canadian resident imports a vehicle shortly after one year and, by applying “neutral sources,” arrives at a value which is higher than would have been obtained using the purchase price less 20% depreciation.
-This may be attributable to a lack of sales data for that vehicle after only one year on the market in the “neutral sources”.
-In order to correct this anomaly, we will accept the purchase price less 20% for that period of time when it is lower than the value from “neutral sources” as the value for duty.
+25. There may be situations in which a Canadian resident purchases a new automobile outside Canada for their own use and does not import it into Canada within one year.
+Normally, upon importation, the Canadian resident would use the Canadian Automobile Red Book, to value the vehicle since the time period allowed for the depreciation allowance (one year) has passed.
+As stated earlier, in certain cases, this may lead to an anomalous situation where the Canadian resident imports a vehicle shortly after one year and, by using the price in the Canadian Automobile Red Book, arrives at a value which is higher than what would have been obtained using the purchase price less 20% depreciation.
+This may be attributable to a lack of sales data for that vehicle after only one year on the market.
+In order to correct this anomaly, the CBSA will accept the purchase price less 20% for that period of time when it is lower than the value from the Canadian Automobile Red Book as the value for duty.

 |Total cash paid||$7,000|

 27. Under subsection 45(1) of the Act, the price paid or payable is defined as “… the aggregate of all payments made or to be made, …, in respect of the goods…”.
 In the example above, the importer has made a monetary payment of $7,000 and a non-monetary payment of a trade-in (for which an allowance of $3,000 was attributed).
 By flexibly applying the price paid or payable definition of the transaction value method and taking the value of $3,000 attributed to the trade-in as part of the payment under the residual method, the total (selling) price of $10,000 is determined to be the value for duty for the vehicle or boat.

 28. In flexibly applying the transaction value method in such manner, the CBSA may give consideration to whether the selling price of the vehicle is reasonable.
 In this regard, the CBSA may consult neutral sources.